- B -

 Is thy sweet voice to me:

-Lord Byron, Stanzas for Music
+Lord Byron, from Stanzas for Music

 |